-Place your base frozen ingredients along with the plant milk and protein in a blender or a food processor.
+Place your base frozen ingredients and the plant milk and protein, in a blender or a food processor.

-Pour in a bowl and serve with your favorite toppings.
+Pour into a bowl and serve with your favorite toppings.

 If you're looking to make thick smoothie bowls, there are a few things you can do to make sure your bowl is extra thick and creamy.

 First, start with a frozen fruit base - either frozen banana or frozen mango.
 These will help to thicken up your bowl and make it extra cold and refreshing.